 Please Note: This by-permission reading group is available only to current HLAB students.

-This reading group will meet on the following dates: TBD.
+This reading group will meet 8 times during the semester.